 The following 10 practice points are intended to help you in assisting an issuer with a proposed debt tender offer for cash.
-Often, issuers of debt securities seek to manage their liabilities through liability management transactions, including debt tender offers for cash.
-Given the current economic downturn and market volatility resulting from the COVID-19 pandemic, companies with cash on hand may consider repurchasing their outstanding debt for cash.
+Often, issuers of debt securities seek to manage their outstanding obligations through liability management transactions, including debt tender offers for cash.
+Indeed, given the current low interest rate environment, companies may consider borrowing new debt to be a cheaper alternative to maintaining existing debt with higher fixed coupons.
+Companies may then use the proceeds from a new debt issuance or cash on hand to repurchase their outstanding debt with higher fixed coupons, thereby reducing their overall interest expense.
+Also, many companies with LIBOR or other IBOR-based debt with maturities extending beyond the transition date have, in the recent year, chosen to tender for these securities rather than to contemplate modifying the base rate.
 A cash tender offer consists of a public offer by the issuer to purchase all or a portion of the outstanding principal amount of the relevant debt securities from the holders at a specified price, and subject to conditions, set forth in the issuer's offer to purchase.